supreethr23/dp-300-database-administrator/Instructions/Labs/03-authorize-access-azure-sql-database.md

    ![Screenshot showing the returned rows of data from the stored procedure](../images/dp300-lab3-img14_new.png)

->**Results:** In this exercise, you've seen how you can use Azure Active Directory to grant Azure credentials  access to a SQL Server hosted in Azure.
+>**Results:** In this exercise, you've seen how you can use Microsoft Entra ID to grant Azure credentials  access to a SQL Server hosted in Azure.
 You've also used T-SQL statement to create new database users and granted them permissions to run stored procedures.

 ## Review

 In this lab, you have:

-- Authorized access to Azure SQL Database with Azure Active Directory.
+- Authorized access to Azure SQL Database with Microsoft Entra ID.

 - Managed access to database objects.